Samuel Ready School: Samuel Ready

 Samuel Ready was born on March 8, 1789, in southeastern Baltimore County.
 In 1804 he was employed at a sail-making firm.
 In 1808 Ready traveled to Washington, D.C. and worked in a government navy yard.
 In 1812 Ready returned to Baltimore and served in the war.
 On August 28, 1814, he enlisted in the Sixth Regiment, Maryland Militia.
-On September 3, 1817, he was appointed Lieutenant of Captain in the Twenty-Seventh Regiment of the Militia of Maryland.
+On September 3, 1817, he was appointed Lieutenant of Captain Rawlings' Company in the Twenty-Seventh Regiment, Maryland Militia.
 Samuel Ready served on the board of elections, and as a business man in real estate and lumber.

-Although Samuel Ready had an extensive resume and could have retired at any time he worked until his very death because he loved helping the people.
+Although Samuel Ready had an extensive resume and could have retired at any time, he worked until his death because he loved helping the people.
 He came up with the idea of the Samuel Ready institution while he was an employee at the Sail Making Firm.

 While working as a Sail Maker he came across a few female orphans who used to "hang around" the dock.
 Ready would always engage in conversation with them in order to learn more about their lives.
 From these conversations he learned about the struggle of the orphans to find a place that felt like home and the lack of education these people were offered and the dangers they encountered in everyday life.
 This motivated him to create a “safe haven” for the girls and provided them a more promising future.
 Ready didn't want to just build an orphanage.
 He wanted to make a place that felt like a home.
 So in 1864 Ready, set up a plan that created an institution that not only provided orphans with a warm home but also an education.
 Ready died (at the age of 82) on November 28, 1871, before he could see the opening of the institution.
 But he was able to leave his estate and money to the school.